srilakshmikanthanp/resources/README.md

 }
 ```

 Interface is optional.
-If you don't need it, annotate in @Resource in package-info.java file
+If you don't need it, annotate in `@Resource` in `package-info.java` file
 the generated class will not implement any interface.
-But is good for decoupling.
+But it is good for decoupling.

 ```java
 @Resource(path = "sample2.xml", parser = ParserType.XML_V1, compiler = CompilerType.JAVA_V1)